oasis-tcs/openc2-tc-ops/Working-Meeting-Process.md

     *   If draft PR is something discussed before and has no new changes, it can be skipped until changes have been made and/or consensus reached
+    *   Working meeting participants can agree that a PR presented for discussion is ready to be merged and approve such PRs.

 4.	**Special Topics**
-    *   Dedicated agenda time (time bound) on a topic that was requested prior to meeting and added to agenda.
+    *   Dedicated agenda time (time bound) on any topic that was requested prior to meeting and added to agenda.
 In some meetings this might be 30 min dedicated to resolving some particularly thorny issue.
-Is other meetings, it might be skipped entirely.
+In other meetings, it might be skipped entirely.
-        * **Format: List PRs on this page, create sub-agenda item (i.e., 3.1, 3.2, ...) with detailed information for discussion**
+        * **Format: List topics on this page, create sub-agenda item (i.e., 4.1, 4.2, ...) with detailed information for discussion**

 5.	**Work Product Status/Next Steps**
     *   List all work products, in different order each meeting